huggingface/blog/intel.md

 ## We’re only getting started

 In this example, we showed you how to easily quantize models post-training with Optimum Intel, and that’s just the beginning.
-The library supports other types of quantization, as well as pruning, a technique that zeroes or removes model parameters that have little or no impact on the predicted outcome.
+The library supports other types of quantization and pruning, a technique that zeroes or removes model parameters that have little or no impact on the predicted outcome.

 We are excited to partner with Intel to make the peak CPU efficiency from the latest Xeon hardware and Intel AI libraries accessible to Hugging Face users.
-Stay tuned - [give Optimum Intel a star](https://github.com/huggingface/optimum-intel) to get updates - for many new features to come!
+Please [give Optimum Intel a star](https://github.com/huggingface/optimum-intel) to get updates, and stay tuned for many upcoming features!

-*Many thanks to Ella Charlaix for her help on this post.*
+*Many thanks to [Ella Charlaix](https://github.com/echarlaix) for her help on this post.*